Tushar-Hegde/competitive_reproduction/README.md

 The above is a run where both the plants mutate to each other.
 It is interesting to note that regardless of starting conditions, they seem to end up around the same ratio of Blue/Red plants

+Required resouces:
+All built in python modules
+Colors module

+Note:
+Run the code im cmd, **not** in IDLE